Stonehaven: Commerce and culture

-During Hogmanay festivities, crowds watch the annual fireballs ceremony in which volunteers walk down the High Street swinging their fireball - a homemade ball of burning waste materials with a chain and handle attached.
+During Hogmanay festivities, crowds watch the annual fireball ceremony in which volunteers walk down the High Street swinging their fireball - a homemade ball of burning waste materials with a chain and handle attached.
 The Fireball Festival was part of the content of STV's Hogmanay coverage.
-The fireballs are finally thrown into the harbour.
-It is uncertain when the fireballs began, however, reports covering the event from as early as 1911 exist.
+After, the fireballs are finally thrown into the harbour.
+It is uncertain when the tradition of the fireballs began, however, reports covering the event from as early as 1911 exist.
 The event has taken place annually, though has been cancelled during the world wars and in 2021 due to the COVID-19 pandemic.
 Stonehaven's long-established pipe band plays at events throughout the year, including the folks festival and fireball ceremony.
-The band has competed at various levels throughout its illustrious history including several years at the prestigious Grade 1.
+The band has competed at various levels throughout its history including several years at Grade 1.

-Stonehaven also hosts a Folk Festival.

 Cuisine

 The town's Haven Fish Bar was the likely origin of the deep-fried Mars Bar, a snack now culturally associated with Scotland - and its health record - as a whole.
 In 2012, the (since renamed) Carron fish and chip shop sold around 100–150 deep-fried Mars bars per week, with tourists accounting for around 70% of this figure.
 The Carron was awarded No 1 Fish and Chip Shop in Scotland 2020.
 Another local fish and chip shop, the Bay, was awarded the number one fish and chip shop in Scotland, at the National fish and Chip awards in 2012 and 2013.